mendelt/secure-programming-rust/presentation.md

 * Use types in your language to encode "contracts"
 * Use the compiler to statically check those contracts
 * Use assertions and smoke-tests if you don't have a compiler
-* Use Rust if you want the extra safety of compile-time memory management
+* Use Rust if you want the added safety of the compile-time memory management

 ---
 ![bg](img/questions.jpeg)